wagtail/wagtail/docs/getting_started/tutorial.md

 # add this:
 from wagtail.search import index

-# Keep the definition of BlogIndexPage model, and add the BlogPage model:
+# keep the definition of BlogIndexPage model, and add the BlogPage model:

 class BlogPage(Page):
     date = models.DateField("Post date")